 4. The Chocolate Figgy Pudding

-If you haven’t figured it out by now, figgy pudding is a moist fruit cake.
+If you haven’t figured it out by now, this pudding is a moist fruit cake.
 It isn’t a pudding (or what most Americans would consider a pudding.)

-But this traditional figgy pudding cake recipe calls for added chocolate to the recipe.
+However, this traditional pudding cake recipe calls for added chocolate to the recipe.
 It also says you can add nuts or even raisins for a bolder flavor.

 5. Warm Sticky Figgy Pudding